 Not surprisingly, Purchase is seeking bright, intellectually curious, civically minded, socially engaged, motivated, and enthusiastic students who not only want to learn, but want to make a difference in our communities and in our world at large.

-In evaluating applications, we are very interested in a student’s academic history and demonstrated readiness for college level work.
-Most incoming freshman at Purchase have earned at least a B+ average and pursued a typical college prep curriculum in high school—four years each of English, foreign language, mathematics, and social science and three to four years of laboratory sciences.
+When reading applications, we evaluate your academic history and demonstrated readiness for college level work.
+Most incoming freshman at Purchase have earned at least a B+ average and have pursued a typical college prep curriculum in high school—four years each of English, foreign language, mathematics, and social science, and three to four years of laboratory sciences.

 But it’s not just your transcript that we look at—the admissions team conducts a holistic review of your application.